An hour a day keeps the butter and bananas away

-Angela signs and dates her worksheet, and the ritual begins.
 She holds one of the beers up to the light then puts her hand over the top of the glass.
 She swirls, smells and swirls again.
 Finally, she sips.

 Any notes of butter or bananas?
 Wet basement or pennies?
 Does the beer taste leathery or stale, oily or rancid?
-She writes down her impressions, and to make life easier, Ryan has trained all of the panelists to speak the same sensory language.
+She notes her impressions, and to make life easier, Ryan has trained all of the panelists to speak the same sensory language.
 Buttery notes are called diacetyl, banana is isoamyl acetate, wet basement is musty, and pennies are metallic.

 "There's 32 different off flavors," says Ryan.
 "If we're all speaking different languages, it's hard to tell what's going on."

 Angela methodically moves through the first three samples and doesn't detect anything wrong.
 She marks them "TTT," or true to type, and continues on.

 Something about those other two samples gives her pause, though.

 "Angela could find missing children with her nose," says a fellow panelist.
 "She's a bloodhound."

 'We taste beer all day'

 "I always drank really light beer," she says.
 "I was really scared to go into sensory because I thought I was going to be terrible."

 So, how does someone who only drank light beer get to be the bloodhound of the brewery?